 - Amplify your own wellbeing content through our collated PR campaign

 You will find assets below which you can include in your editorial for newsletters and social media.
-We will also be following up throughout the campaign with updated assets.

 The partner toolkit contains a range of suggestions and content that can be used to support the Clear Your Head campaign.

 We recognise that there is already lots of great work happening to support mental health and wellbeing across Scotland and we would be very keen to add value by highlighting the efforts that your company and individuals within your organisation are undertaking to stay positive and get through this time.
 Sharing real life, tailored content provides a more impactful and memorable message which will resonate with individual audiences.
 Please contact us below if you would like to be featured in our campaign PR.

 If you’re planning to contact your local newspaper or radio station about the Clear Your Head campaign, you may find the template media release useful.
 Please remember to tailor it accordingly before distribution.

 If you’re scheduling to include information on the Clear Your Head campaign in your newsletter, e-zine or online, you can use some or all of the editorial text attached and include one of the images below.

 People aged eight to 80 have added their voices to a new poem designed to help people look after their mental health whilst they continue to stay at home.

 The ten contributors, who are missing school, furloughed, working from home or isolating, have filmed themselves reciting lines of the poem, written by Glasgow writer-performer Cat Hepburn, to highlight that feelings of anxiety, worry and stress are normal.

 Please find a media release about the new Clear Your Head poem.